 North Berkshire League - Division 1

 There is a unique bar at the ground - at least there was for the groundhop day.
-A double decker bus had been converted into a bar and it had a few real ales plus a cider.
-Food was jacket potatoes when I went, and they also had small merchandise stall.
-Should you need a greater choice, the town is not too far away, though I never went so I can't say what it's like.
+A double-decker bus had been converted into a bar and it had a few real ales plus a cider.
+Food was jacket potatoes when I went, and they also had a small merchandise stall.
+Should you need a better choice, the town is not too far away, though I never went so I can't say what it's like.

 There had mainly been cosmetic changes to the ground when I went, though the huge size of the Sports Park was more noticeable this time with a ton of parking.
 The food facilities were also a lot better with a new tea bar.
 Drinks-wise, the double-decker bus had gone but there was a bigger bar outside.
 The welcome was friendly and the prices fair, so I enjoyed my revisit, it being well worth my while.